Can I be involved in a child protection court case if I'm not the child's parent or guardian?

 What do I need to do after court?

 If the magistrate agrees to make you a non-party participant in a court proceedings, make sure you get a copy of the order from the court registry.
-You will need this order if you want to apply to Legal Aid Queensland for a lawyer to represent you.
+You will need this order if

 You should also file a Notice of address for service with the court registry.
 Give a copy to the lawyer applying for the child protection order and to the other parties to the proceedings or their lawyers.